zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-amazon.md

 delivers. cross the desert of death and cross the desert Zhoca, hug, Kaikaduk, Domnus, Synapse cross the desert.
 Raga crosses the desert.
 Malicious, whey, dimensional viewpoint, clayey, rejuvenates.
-And so on. pedal In the corner, the unpretentious Nirvana is given.
+And so on. pedal In the corner, the unpretentious Nibbana is given.
 The Message of the Message Driving (Freight Leader) The realidu or the spheters were the leader. disciplined.
 Panawake.
 Figuring out.
 Balansekara Melesika The person is Galnayakasa, or the other, the unborn way.